marian-vignau/Automate_slides_creation/README.md

 I found a playlist in youtube with the same syllabus of the course I'm giving.

-Then I downloaded the video transcriptions, chopped the syllabus of my course in a file per unit and used ia to create the presentations.
+Then I downloaded the video transcriptions, chopped the syllabus of my course in a file per unit and used AI to create the presentations.

+## Requirements

+To run all this scripts you need:

+- `yt-dlp`
+- `fades`
+- an account to access a ai model, like openai or qwen
+- a playlist of youtube videos with the same syllabus of the course
+- the syllabus of the course in a file per unit
+- a powerpoint template.
+- `fish shell` --> this can be easily replaced by `bash` or `zsh`

 ## Preparations

-The ia prompt uses unit plan, these are a simple and short schema for the class objectives.
+The AI prompt uses unit plan, these are a simple and short schema for the class objectives.
 This information should be stored in the input folder, in the UNIT-unit_plan.txt files.

 The shell script will create the directory structure and download the video transcriptions from the youtube playlist.